gitter-badger/tinysystemd/manpages/tinysystemd.7.md

 **tynysystemd** aims to provide a systemd distribution that divided into small packages.
 Here is the list of packages:

-+ *tinysystemd* - the main package, provides systemd itself and other essential tools
++ *tinysystemd* - main package, provides systemd itself and other essential tools
-+ *libsystemd0* - the main systemd library
++ *libsystemd0* - systemd library
 + *systemd-sysv* - manual pages and links needed for systemd to replace sysvinit
++ *systemd-logind* - systemd login daemon
++ *libpam-systemd* - systemd PAM library
-+ *tinysystemd-utils* - additional systemd utilities, such as *cgls*, *cgtop*, *nspawn* and other
++ *tinysystemd-utils* - additional systemd utilities, such as *cgls*, *cgtop*, *nspawn* and so on
-+ *tinysystemd-compat* - compatibility layer for the main package, symbolic links that provide old naming scheme
-+ *tinysystemd-utils-compat* - compatibility layer for the *tinysystemd-utils* package, symbolic links that provide old naming scheme

 ## SERVICES

 **tinysystemd** provides some essential for working operating systems services:

 + *networking.service* - replacement for */etc/init.d/networking* script from *ifupdown* package.
 Although systemd provides SysV compatibility layer, */etc/init.d/networking* does not work properly, so I've decided to make a "native" service unit for setting up the network.
 + *network-fuckup.service* - brings up network in the rescue mode.
 + *ssh-fuckup.service* - brings up ssh in the rescue mode.
 Starts after *network-fuckup.service*.
 Doesn't start if *openssh-server* is not installed.
++ *allow-login.service* - allows user login on systems without *systemd-logind*.
++ *console-setup.service* and *keyboard-setup.service* - native replacements for */etc/init.d/console-setup* and */etc/init.d/keyboard-setup*.

 ## RENAMINGS

 As you know, origininal systemd uses ugly 'systemd-' prefix in every filename of its binaries, except of \*ctl utilites.
 I think it is quite uncomfortable, so I've decided to provide a new naming scheme.
-If you want to use **tinysystemd** and you need to use old naming scheme, you may install *tinysystemd-compat* and *tinysystemd-utils-compat* packages.
+If you want to use **tinysystemd** and you need to use old naming scheme, add command `export PATH=$PATH":/opt/tinysystemd/bin"` to your shell config file.
 Here is the new naming scheme:

 /bin: